Biomaker/2018-opensourcebioreactor/culture-vessel/README.md

 This module involves design of the heated vessel and connections for various sensors and devices required to monitor and intervene in the bioreactor run.

+The Vessel
+- Design Goals
+- Hardware
+Connection of tubing, sensors and actuators to the lid

 ## The Vessel

 ### Design Goals